Vodafone/HelloV2XWorld-iOS/README.md

 * Click from Xcode tab bar "Product" then "Build" (or use the shortcut "Command⌘ B").

-### Run the HelloV2XWorld application on the any iOS Simulator or real device after providing your own Development provision profile.
+### Run the HelloV2XWorld application

+* You can run the app on any iOS Simulator or real device after providing your own Development provision profile.
 * Select your iOS Simulator (for ex. iPhone 14.)
 * Press the RUN button.
 * Wait until the "Simulator" windows appears.